ingwarsw/arquillian-suite-extension/README.md

 So far tested on:
 - Jboss 7.1, Jboss 7.2
+- EAP 6.1, EAP 6.2
 - Wildfly 8.0.0
 - Glassfish 3.2.2
 - Should work on other servers too

+From version 1.1.0 working with domain mode (see extended usage).

 # Basic Usage